 These teacher movies appear in no particular order.

-Emma Stone stars in this forgotten classic, in which a squeaky clean high school student stokes her school’s rumor mill to ignite her social and financial standing.
+Emma Stone stars in this underappreciated classic, in which a squeaky-clean high school student stokes her school’s rumor mill to ignite her social and financial standing.

 Dead Poets Society (1989)